Menu

 Summary and Organisational Context

-Having looked at our results in detail, we have identified that while our pay gap favours women in our workplace, we acknowledge that this is due to women contributing to such a small percentage of our workforce.
-While women are more likely to be in senior or higher paid position, the bonus figures indicate that they are less likely to receive a bonus payment annually.
-However, their bonuses are paid at a significantly higher rate.
+Having looked at our results in detail, we have identified that while our pay gap favours women in our workplace based on the data, we acknowledge that this is due to women contributing to such a small percentage of our workforce, which is currently 15%.
+While women are more likely to be in senior or higher paid position within NCP, the bonus figures also indicate in 2024 that they have received a higher proportion compared to 2023 due to their being no business annual bonus review at the time of the snapshot.
+However, should there have been their bonuses would have been paid at a significantly higher rate due to holder more senior or higher paid positions.

-At NCP, all colleagues are paid the appropriate hourly rate irrespective of any personal factors and our pay rates are reviewed annually.
+At NCP, all colleagues are paid based on the role they undertake for the business.
+For example, every front-line colleague is paid the appropriate hourly rate irrespective of any personal factors and our pay rates are reviewed annually.
 Appropriate pay is based on work function and level they work at and is inclusive of any living allowances afforded to the geographical area.
 This is the same approach we take for all other roles.
-Not only do we pay all our colleagues fairly and ensure they have access to the same opportunities, our pay and benefits are also distributed fairly across the business.
+Not only do we pay all our colleagues fairly and ensure they have access to the same opportunities, our pay and benefits are also distributed fairly across the business irrespective of gender.

 With over 800 Car parks throughout the UK, NCP acknowledges that customers come from a wide range of backgrounds, and we are proud that our workforce reflects this diversity.